Why Transfer Photos from OneDrive to Google Photos?

 - You can include or exclude certain files to sync while creating the sync task, you can upgrade your account to a premium account to enable the "Filter" feature.

 - You can click on Options to select the way cloud syncing: Real Time Sync, One-Way Sync, or Two-Way Sync.
 And there are seven sync methods in One-Way Sync.

 Following any way above, you are able to move photos from OneDrive to Google Photos easily and quickly.
-If you prefer to use the second method--MultCloud, you may find it has three key features: “Remote Upload”, "Cloud Transfer" and "Cloud Sync".
+If you prefer to use the second method--MultCloud, you can get more than what you paid since MultCloud does not only offer the cloud transfer function, but also some other powerful features: “Remote Upload”, "Cloud Transfer" and "Cloud Backup".